 Social Science Major

 The requirements for a Bachelor of Arts in Social Science appear in section 3 of the Academic Rules and Regulations for your cohort.

 Social science majors must take 10 courses within the domain.
-Social science majors may currently complete requirements with tracks in the following fields:
+Social science majors may currently complete requirements with tracks in the following academic disciplines:

 - Anthropology (ANT)